 “It’s all about being able to be prepared for what’s coming, as well as preparing your fleet to grow,” said Whittaker.

-Natural gas infrastructure has a head start for fleets looking to transition
+Natural gas infrastructure gives a head start for fleets looking to transition

-One question Adler posed is whether natural gas has “a long tail” or transition to things like fully electric vehicles.
-Whittaker believes that compressed natural gas (CNG) and RNG are in a great position to expand, partly because electric vehicle infrastructure remains constrained by other factors like existing grid capacity.
-He adds that fully electric vehicles are not an “end all, be all” solution, with plenty of space for other energy sources like RNG to thrive, especially since electric infrastructure is lagging compared to what CNG and liquefied natural gas systems were 10 years ago.
+One question Adler posed is whether natural gas has “a long tail” in light of the slow transition to alternatives like fully electric heavy duty trucks.
+Whittaker believes that compressed natural gas (CNG) and RNG are in a great position to expand, partly because electric vehicle infrastructure remains constrained by other factors such as existing grid capacity.
+He adds that fully electric trucks are not an “end all, be all” solution.
+There is plenty of space for other energy sources like RNG to thrive, especially since electric infrastructure is currently lagging compared to what CNG and liquefied natural gas systems were 10 years ago.

 While electrification in trucking remains constrained and current adoption rates vary by market and infrastructure, CNG/LNG infrastructure has a head start for fleets looking to transition quickly ahead of looming tighter emissions standards.